Kristin Nelson

 Sharon Kristin Harmon Nelson (née Harmon; June 25, 1945 – April 27, 2018) was a painter, actress, and author.
 Sister of actors Mark Harmon and Kelly Harmon, she was married to actor and musician Ricky Nelson for 19 years.

 Early life

 Kristin was the daughter of American football star Tom Harmon and model and actress Elyse Knox.
 Her younger siblings are model and actress Kelly Harmon and actor Mark Harmon.
+Her father was of Irish descent, while her maternal grandparents were Austrian immigrants.

-She attended Marymount High School, an all-girls Catholic school in Bel Air, along with other children of celebrities including Mia Farrow, who was one of her closest school friends.
-In 1963, at age 17, she married teen idol Ricky Nelson and gave birth to their first child nine months later.
+She attended Marymount High School, an all-girls Catholic school in Bel Air, Los Angeles, CA, along with other children of celebrities including Mia Farrow, who was one of her closest school friends.
+In 1963, at age 17, she married teen idol Ricky Nelson and gave birth to their first child six months later.

 Career

 Acting

 Following her marriage to Rick in 1963, she joined him and his family on their television show The Adventures of Ozzie and Harriet as a regular cast member, first appearing in the episode "Rick's Wedding Ring".
 In 1965, she co-starred with Rick in the romantic comedy Love and Kisses, in which they demonstrated the troubles of a young couple of school age who get married—an "inspired casting", according to one critic.

 She played police officer Jim Reed's wife Jean on Adam-12, guest-starred on other series and appeared in a few theatrical films, including The Resurrection of Broncho Billy, which won an Academy Award for best live-action short film.
 She retired from acting in 1982 following Liar's Moon.